-The success in keeping the exchange rates stable is reflected by an increase in the Central Bank's international reserves.
-In this connection, it is important to note that the Central Bank managed to hold on to its high volume of foreign exchange reserves despite the economic turmoil stemming from the Southeast Asia crisis which began last year and continued during the first quarter of 1998, and the tensions connected with the escalation of the Iraq - U.S. dispute in February.
-Turkey's international reserves minus gold had risen to US Dollar 21,2 billion as of March 27, global political and economic scene during recent months, exchange rates have continued to move in a steady manner and there have been no speculative fluctuations.
+The success in keeping the exchange rates stable is reflected by an increase in the Central Bank s international reserves.
+In this connection, it is important to note that the Central Bank managed to hold on to its high volume of foreign exchange reserves despite the economic turmoil stemming from the South-East Asia crisis which began last year and continued during the first quarter of 1998, and the tensions connected with the escalation of the Iraq - U.S. dispute in February.
+Turkey s international reserves minus gold had risen to US Dollar 21,2 billion as of March 27, 1998.
+This means an increase of US Dollar 2,5 billion over December 1997.
+(Graph 6)

+Despite the many adverse developments of the global political and economic scene during recent months, exchange rates have continued to move in a steady manner and there have been no speculative fluctuations.
 This is evidence that, in real terms, the exchange rates were set at their long - term equilibrium levels.
 Similarly there has been no significant change in the value of a real exchange rate index based on a private manufacturing industry price index that is closely correlated with the competitiveness of foreign trade and uses the year 1997 as a benchmark.
 (Graph 7).
-This view is also supported by the low level of Turkey's 1997 current account deficit and the improvement in foreign trade trough January of 1998.
+This view is also supported by the low level of Turkey s 1997 current account deficit and the improvement in foreign trade trough January of 1998.